Call Now : 24/7

 There are several problems with this, the first is even if there is a traffic collision report, stating that the driver of the car was at fault.
 In the state of California the traffic collision report is considered hearsay.
 This can mean that the insurance company does not have to consider this as proof of fault.

 The insurance company attorneys not having to consider the traffic accident report, will then begin placing partial blame or complete blame on the innocent victim.
 They have several things that they might claim, like being inattentive or riding at an unsafe speed at the time of the collision or they might claim that even though, you the motorcycle rider had the right of way, you should have yielded to the car.

-The insurance lawyers can attempt to claim that the motorcyclist was not wearing bright enough clothing or anything else that could make the motorcyclist at fault instead of their insured driver involved in the car accident.
+The insurance attorneys can attempt to claim that the motorcyclist was not wearing bright enough clothing or anything else that could make the motorcyclist at fault instead of their insured driver involved in the car accident.
 So besides being worried about getting your bike fixed and getting paid for custom motorcycle parts, now you need to worry about how your going to PROVE it was not your fault.